aeternity/protocol/contracts/aevm.md

 # WTFVM

-The Warded Typed Functional Virtual Machine is used to efficeintly and safely execute contracts written in the Sophia language.
+The Warded Typed Functional Virtual Machine is used to efficiently and safely execute contracts written in the Sophia language.

 The WTFVM machine is Warded.
 This means that all arithmetic operations are checked for overflow and underflow if applicable.
-The machine has a signed arbitrary large number type so for most opertations there should be no overflow.
+The machine has a signed arbitrary large number type so for most operations there should be no overflow.

 The WTFVM machine is typed.
 Every instruction and every instruction argument has a type.
-All aregument types are checked when a contract is called.
+All argument types are checked when a contract is called.
 All data is tagged with the types.

 The WTFVM machine is functional.
-The machine supports the execution of functional langugaes with tagged data, automatic memory management and garbage collection.
+The machine supports the execution of functional languages with tagged data, automatic memory management and garbage collection.

 The WTFVM is a virtual machine the instructions are on a higher level than pure memory references.